Avobenzone: Properties

 Avobenzone is a dibenzoylmethane derivative.
 Avobenzone exists in the ground state as a mixture of the enol and keto forms, favoring the chelated enol.
 This enol form is stabilized by intramolecular hydrogen-bonding within the β-diketone.
 Its ability to absorb ultraviolet light over a wider range of wavelengths than many other sunscreen agents has led to its use in many commercial preparations marketed as "broad spectrum" sunscreens.
 Avobenzone has an absorption maximum of 357 nm.

 Safety

+Avobenzone is not generally recognised as safe and effective (GRASE) by the FDA for lack of sufficient data to support this claim.
+However, it is still the only FDA approved UVA filter (up to 3% concentration).
+Avobenzone is also approved in all other jurisdictions, such as EU (up to 5%), Australia, and Japan.